• Skip to primary navigation

 - Eyeglass Warning: You can use this Homemade Glass Cleaner on your eyeglasses, but only if they are plain glass.
 If they are coated, avoid using this since alcohol will cause crazing (small surface cracks) in polycarbonate plastic.
 It can also cause the lens coating to deteriorate, resulting in less durable glasses that are easily scratched.

-- Avoid Marble: Do not use this cleaner on marble as it be damaging.
+Avoid Marble: Do not use this cleaner on marble as it might damage it.

 homemade window cleaner in spray bottle in kitchen